sysfce2/AviSynth_masktools/README.md

     By default the internal conversion target is 8 bits, so old expressions written for 8 bit videos will probably work.
     This internal working bit-depth can be overwritten by the i8, i10, i12, i14, i16 specifiers.

-    When using autoscale mode, scaleb and scalef keywords are meaningless, because there is nothing to scale.
+    When using autoscale mode, scaleb and scalef keywords are meaningless for 8-16 bits, because there is nothing to scale.
+    32 bit (float) values will be scaled however when "float", "floatUV", "all", "allf" is specified.

     How it works:
     - This option scales (x,y,z,a) 8-32 bit inputs to a common bit depth value, which bit depth is 8 by default and can be